JahidJK/Rice_Leaf_Disease_Detection/README.md

+Project Name: Detection of Rice Leaf Diseases Using Transfer Learning Architectures: A Comparative Analysis

 The training, validation, and testing datasets used in this project were obtained from www.kaggle.com and the UCI repository picture data.
 The dataset comprises 2500 training images, 600 validation images, and 600 testing images and is split into five classes using both data types.

 ![image](https://github.com/user-attachments/assets/97ccdb93-02aa-4d86-9816-0c9b3cec016a)